-The life expectancy of an existing OWTS will often depend on a number of factors, including septic tank pumping frequency, use, soil conditions, cover and construction materials, climate, and proximity to nearby trees or irrigation systems.
-For an existing OWTS that is older than 20 years, it highly recommended that the owner consider budgetary planning for its eventual replacement and/or consider preventative maintenance or minor corrective actions that may be permitted by the Division to further prolong the life expectancy of the septic system.
+The life expectancy of an existing OWTS will often depend on several factors, including septic tank pumping frequency, use, soil conditions, cover and construction materials, climate, and proximity to nearby trees or irrigation systems.
+For an existing OWTS that is older than 20 years, it is highly recommended that the owner consider budgetary planning for its eventual replacement and/or consider preventative maintenance or minor corrective actions that may be permitted by the Division to further prolong the life expectancy of the septic system.
 Minor repairs may include the replacement of a distribution box, septic tank baffles, or broken transport pipes to prevent a complete system failure.

-The installation of monitoring equipment, such as observation ports in the leach lines or access risers on the septic tank, is also recommended for all owners of existing OWTS, and would not require a permit by this agency.
+The installation of monitoring equipment, such as observation ports in the leach lines or access risers on the septic tank, is also recommended for all owners of existing OWTS, and would not require a permit from this agency.
 Other remedial actions, such as regular pumping of the septic tank, reducing daily wastewater flows, minimizing the use of a garbage disposal, spreading out loads of laundry throughout the week, or installing low flow plumbing fixtures may prolong the service life of an existing OWTS to avoid the need for major repairs.
-Please note that the use of chemical additives or enzymes have not been shown to be beneficial, and in some cases may be detrimental to the function of the septic system.
+The use of chemical additives or enzymes has not been shown to be beneficial, in some cases, it may even be detrimental to the function of the septic system and would therefore be discouraged.